 Internet Use in Spain

 Spanish internet users are connected all the time, more so in recent years than ever before.
-This increase is most pronounced in online access via mobile devices, and the number of connected devices per person, which currently stands at 3.2.This figure is incontrovertible proof that we are now dealing with multi-screen users.
+This increase is most pronounced in online access via mobile devices, and the number of connected devices per person, which currently stands at 3.2.This figure leaves no doubt that we are now dealing with multi-screen users.

 Is the internet the first option for finding out about a product or service?